intunist/english-labeling-guide/phone.md

 | axh     | [release]        | voiced variation of [exh]. voiced schwa exhale/release.
 Label as consonant coda.                       |
 | vf      | [vocal fry]      | vocal fry.
 Can be used as a consonant OR on it's own note.                                             |

-THESE ARE NONSTANDARD and have almost no applicable use-case.
+**THESE ARE NONSTANDARD and have almost no applicable use-case**.
 They are best avoided wherever possible.
 They are provided as they are custom additonal phonemes in Ambision's (Intunist's) NNSVS english support.
 | phoneme | Example          | Description                                                                                            |
 |---------|------------------| -------------------------------------------------------------------------------------------------------|
 | ct      | [closure-toggle] | override the default state of a consonant's closure.
 Entirely optional.                                |